 As a romantic partner, you are sensitive and reliable towards your partner.
 You are most compatible with Tigers and Horses.

 General Years: 1935, 1947, 1959, 1971, 1983, 1995, 2007, 2019

 You are strong and optimistic.
-In fact, you are everyone’s best friend as you are extremely mellow and easy-going.
-However, you are quick-tempered and can be known for your gluttony.
+In fact, you’re everyone’s best friend as you are extremely mellow and easy-going.
+However, you are quick-tempered and can be known for your greed.